YESAndy/cpsc533vproject/index.md

 ## Welcome to Our Project

-You can use the [editor on GitHub](https://github.com/YESAndy/cpsc533vproject/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.https://jekyllrb.com/docs/usage/
+You can use the [editor on GitHub](https://github.com/YESAndy/cpsc533vproject/edit/gh-pages/index.md)

 This page will showcase results from our experiments.